-CRJ 400 Diversity and Ethics in Criminal Justice (1 cr.)
+CRJ 400A Diversity and Ethics in Criminal Justice (3 cr.)

-This course provides insight into the importance of diversity and ethical behavior background information, current diversity situations, and future trends involving diversity.
-The roles of officers, controversial opinions, types of diversity, etc. are explored.
-Students have the opportunity to evaluate their department and how diversity may assist more in accomplishing its mission.
+This course provides insight into the importance of diversity and ethical behavior on background information, current diversity situations, and future trends involving diversity.
+The roles of practitioners regarding controversial opinions, types of diversity, etc. are explored.
+Students will focus their classroom experience on scenarios and situations in the criminal justice field, in order to gain insight into the potential ethical issues they may face in the upon graduation.
+(Prerequisites: CRJ 120, 150, 220, 250, 330, 300, 305 or Department Chair permission) (Spring)